pdeligia/nekara-artifact/README.md

 # Nekara: Generalized Concurrency Testing (Artifact)

-This repository contains the artifact accompanying the ASE 2021 paper "Nekara: Generalized Concurrency Testing".
+This repository contains the artifact accompanying the accepted to ASE 2021 paper "Nekara:
+Generalized Concurrency Testing", which can be found [here](ase2021-paper125.pdf).

 ## Overview of the artifact